dsfellows/dsfellows/week_8_agenda.md

 # Computational text analysis: the big picture

-+ Relationship between these computational tools and concordances and indices from week 3?
++ Relationship between these computational tools and concordances and indices from week 3? ("bag of words" and ngram models)
 + How do the words or "topics" associated with Philadelphia compare with the topics of the monuments and markers we've looked at?
 What would be some appropriate monuments for the city of Philadelphia, according to these texts?
 What's missing?

 # Voyant